GeorgeXDD/CarRentz/readme.md

-# Ionic Spotify Player UI - Built with Ionic

-Coming soon..
+# Ionic Car display and renting